mjwconsult/civicrm-groups-sync/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-CiviCRM Groups Sync keeps Contacts in CiviCRM Groups in sync with WordPress Users in groups provided by the Groups plugin.
+CiviCRM Groups Sync keeps Contacts in CiviCRM Groups in sync with WordPress Users in Groups provided by the Groups plugin.

 == Description ==

-CiviCRM Groups Sync keeps Contacts in CiviCRM Groups in sync with WordPress Users in groups provided by the [Groups plugin](https://wordpress.org/plugins/groups/).
+CiviCRM Groups Sync keeps Contacts in CiviCRM Groups in sync with WordPress Users in Groups provided by the [Groups plugin](https://wordpress.org/plugins/groups/).

 ### Requirements

 This plugin requires a minimum of *WordPress 4.9*, *Groups 2.5* and *CiviCRM 5.8*.

-### WordPress users
+### WordPress Users

-By default, this plugin does not create a WordPress user when a CiviCRM contact is added to a CiviCRM group which is synced to a Groups group.
-If you wish to do so, use a callback from the `civicrm_groups_sync_user_id_get_by_contact_id` filter to create a new WordPress user and return the user ID.
+By default, this plugin does not create a WordPress User when a CiviCRM Contact is added to a CiviCRM Group which is synced to a *Groups* Group.
+If you wish to do so, use a callback from the `civicrm_groups_sync_user_id_get_by_contact_id` filter to create a new WordPress User and return the User ID.

-### CiviCRM contacts
+### CiviCRM Contacts

-By default, this plugin does not create a CiviCRM contact when a WordPress user is added to a Groups group which is synced to a CiviCRM group.
-If you wish to do so, use a callback from the `civicrm_groups_sync_contact_id_get_by_user_id` filter to create a new CiviCRM contact and return the contact ID.
+By default, this plugin does not create a CiviCRM Contact when a WordPress User is added to a *Groups* Group which is synced to a CiviCRM Group.
+If you wish to do so, use a callback from the `civicrm_groups_sync_contact_id_get_by_user_id` filter to create a new CiviCRM Contact and return the Contact ID.

 ### BuddyPress compatibility